|

 Drawing on the lineage of the abstract minimalists and color field painters from the mid-20th century (rather than on traditional studio or plein air landscape painters) she prefers to reduce a scene to its essentials - to record what is important without distraction or visual clutter; thus, to enable the viewer to experience an "expansive, chest-opening, breath-deep kind of meditative awe" in front of the landscape.
 Her version of minimalism is about shape and atmospherics: to paint not just the light, but the air itself, and to show how these elements affect the edges and colors - and level of abstraction - of the scenes depicted.

-Christie Scheele is represented by numerous galleries throughout the Northeast, including 12 years with Albert Shahinian Fine Art, and is known for her atmospheric, sometimes minimalist landscapes.
+Christie Scheele is represented by numerous galleries throughout the United States, including 20 years with Albert Shahinian Fine Art, and is known for her atmospheric, sometimes minimalist landscapes.
 She bridges both abstraction and contemporary representation to produce work of exceptional emotional depth and insight.

-ASFA is also regional "home base" for the artist and the gallery always has on hand a large and diverse selection of her oils, pastels and mixed-media paintings.
-An appended bio and photos of new work on view can be found on our "Exhibitions & Events" page.
-Her current exhibit continues through September.
+ASFA is also a regional "home base" for the artist and the gallery always has on hand a large and diverse selection of her oils, pastels and mixed-media paintings.

 |